Resolve Refloats Cement Carrier off Pristine beaches of Oman allowing no damage to the environment.

 The vessel was successfully delivered on April 11th and subsequently recycled.
 The government of Oman was extremely pleased with Resolve and the lack of any damage to their beautiful beaches and endangered species.

 The bulk cement carrier MV RAYSUT II grounded off the pristine beaches of Al-Fazayah Beach, Salalah.
-Resolve Marine Group successfully executed a one-piece refloat, limiting environmental damage.
+Resolve Marine successfully executed a one-piece refloat, limiting environmental damage.